Barbara P. McCarthy: Career

 From 1929 to 1970 McCarthy taught at Wellesley College, where she was Professor of Greek from 1929 to 1955, and Ellen A. Kendall Professor of Greek from 1955 to 1970.
 In 1934 at Wellesley McCarthy initiated the production of plays in Greek, which she directed.
-She was lecturer at Holy Cross College between 1970 and 1974, and visiting professor at Brandeis University in 1973.
+She was lecturer at the College of the Holy Cross between 1970 and 1974, and visiting professor at Brandeis University in 1973.

 In 1956–1957 McCarthy was the president of the Classical Association of New England, by which she was later awarded the Barlow-Beach Award for Distinguished Service, in 1978.

 Barbara McCarthy is mainly known for her work on Menippean satire, and especially for her article 'Lucian and Menippus' (Yale Classical Studies 4: 3–55), an adaptation of her PhD dissertation.
 Here McCarthy engaged with the theses of the philologist Rudolf Helm.
 In the book Lucian und Menipp (1906), Helm claimed that Lucian was heavily indebted to the Cynic Menippus.
 In her article, Barbara McCarthy did identify similar motives, themes and frames between Lucian's writings and the Menippean fragments.
 However, she argued that there was no evidence of a close copying of forms and thematic of Menippus' satires by Lucian.

 Her work supports Lucian's claim of originating his form of satiric dialog.